hajdamak/szpion/README.md

     npm run start

-and additionally with JIRA mocked using static files from `jira-mock-data` directory:
+and additionally with JIRA mocked using static files from `source/test/jira-mock-data`
+ directory:

     npm run start:mock